Shopping Cart

 About the Playwright:

-Tad Mosel (1922-2008) was an American playwright and writer for the early live television series Playhouse 90, Omnibus, Goodyear Television Playhouse, and Chevrolet Tele-Theater.
+Tad Mosel (1922-2008) was an American playwright and a leading writer of original scripts for early live television dramas such as Playhouse 90, Omnibus, Goodyear Television Playhouse, and Chevrolet Tele-Theater.
 He was known – along with Paddy Chayefsky, Gore Vidal and Rod Serling – for making dramatic plays a staple of network broadcasts, but it was a play he wrote for the theatre, All the Way Home, that earned him a Pulitzer Prize.

 Related Products